ByxkDev/GTAO-PS3/README.md

 ## Running on VPS

-To test the server on VPS, GTA Online needs to redirect certain Rockstar endpoints to your server.
+To test the server on VPS, GTA Online needs to be redirected to certain Rockstar endpoints from your server.
 This can be done via **IIS Manager** on your **Windows OVH VPS**.
 Domains to redirect:

 - `ros.gtao.ca`